Caf confirms new dates for postponed 2022 World Cup qualifiers | Goal.com

 France are the reigning world champions, having defeated Croatia 4-2 in the 2018 edition staged at the Luzhniki Stadium, Moscow.

-Cameroon, Senegal and Ghana’s quarter-final finish at 1994 (United States of America), 2002 (South Korea and Japan) plus 2010 (South Africa) editions remain Africa’s best performance ever since the commencement of the quadrennial football fiesta at Uruguay 1930.
+Cameroon, Senegal and Ghana’s quarter-final finish at 1994 (hosted by the United States of America), 2002 (South Korea and Japan) plus 2010 (South Africa) editions remain Africa’s best performances ever since the commencement of the quadrennial football fiesta at Uruguay 1930.